 In my spare time you will find me walking my dogs or riding my bike!

-Having moved to Cheshire (Goostrey) ten years ago, as part of a career move, it is safe to say we would never want to move away.
+Having moved to Cheshire (Goostrey) in 2009, as part of a career move, it is safe to say we would never want to move away.
 Cheshire is a fantastic place to bring up a family.
-I believe that we are very fortunate to have such a fantastic school in our area ensuring our children get the best possible futures.
+I believe that we are very fortunate to have such a fantastic school in our area ensuring our children achieve the best possible futures.
 I believe community is very important and have been involved with several organisations in the area during my time in Cheshire.

-I am an equine vet (surgeon) and clinical director at Ashbrook equine hospital and although this keeps me very busy, I believe it also gives me a number of skill-sets which will be very useful as a governor of this school.
+I am an equine vet (surgeon) and clinical director at Ashbrook equine hospital and although this keeps me very busy, I believe it also gives me a number of skill-sets which are very useful as a governor of this school.

-I have 2 children; Zara has just joined in 2019 and Isobel I hope will join in 2023.
+I have 2 children; Zara who joined in 2019 and Isobel will join in 2023.
 This results in a large driving force for me to ensure the school continues to grow, develop and strive to be the very best it can be.

 I joined the school in 2009 and knew straight away what a fantastic school this was.
 The ‘buzz’ that exists from staff and students in day to day lessons and the absolute dedication from all stakeholders that turns that buzz into high quality outcomes makes this a terrific place to work.
 In my time here I have been a Head of Department, Head of Faculty and now, as Assistant Head, work with the leadership team to maintain and improve CPD opportunities for staff and the quality of teaching and learning in school.